Poisson manifolds of strong compact type over 2-tori: Background on K3 surfaces and the Poisson structure on the universal family

 \begin{defi} A K3 surface is a compact, 1-connected complex surface with trivial canonical bundle. \end{defi}

-Every K3 surface is K\"{a}hler.
-All K3 surfaces have the same underlying smooth manifold $S$; this will be the model fibre used in Proposition \ref{prop:genconstr}.
-The intersection form on $H^2(S,\Z)$ turns it into a lattice and this lattice is isomorphic to the aptly named \emph{K3 lattice}, which we will denote $L$.
-It is the unique even, unimodular lattice of signature $(3,19)$.
+Every K3 surface is K\"{a}hler (see \cite{Siu1983}).
+All K3 surfaces have the same underlying smooth manifold $S$ (see \cite[Corollary VIII.8.6]{barth1984compact}); this will be the model fibre used in Proposition \ref{prop:genconstr}.
+The intersection form on $H^2(S,\Z)$ turns it into a lattice and this lattice is isomorphic to the aptly named \emph{K3 lattice}, which we denote by $(L,(\cdot,\cdot))$.
+It is the unique even, unimodular lattice of signature $(3,19)$ (see \cite[Proposition VIII.3.2 (ii)]{barth1984compact}).
 Explicitly, we have $L=U^{\oplus3}\oplus(-E_8)^{\oplus2}$, where $U=\Z^{\oplus2}$ with form given by $ $ and $E_8=\Z^{\oplus8}$ with form given by the Cartan matrix of $E_8$; it is important for us that this form is positive definite.
-We will also denote $L_{\R}:=L\otimes\R$ and $L_{\C}:=L\otimes\C$; note that these are models for the real and complex cohomology, respectively.
+We also set $L_{\R}:=L\otimes\R$ and $L_{\C}:=L\otimes\C$; note that these are models for the real and complex cohomology, respectively.